 SCRIM® / SCRIMTEX

-The SCRIM® helps reduce accident rates by measuring the wet skidding resistance of a road surface and is ideal for network skidding resistance surveys, with a daily survey capacity of 200 to 300 km depending upon road type.
+The SCRIM® road survey vehicle helps reduce accident rates by measuring the wet skidding resistance of a road surface and is ideal for network skidding resistance surveys, with a daily survey capacity of 200 to 300 km depending upon road type.

 A SCRIM survey in the UK can be undertaken at two different target test speeds of 50 and 80 km/h.
 The permitted speed range covering these target speeds is 25 to 85 km/h.
 Skidding resistance data recorded at speeds within this range can be speed corrected to give equivalent values at 50 km/h.

-The higher target speed should only be used where the posted speed limit is greater than 50 km/h and where it is considered safe by the SCRIM driver.
-The SCRIM requires an operator and a driver.
+The higher target speed should only be used where the posted speed limit is greater than 50 km/h and where it is considered safe by the driver of the SCRIM vehicle.
+The SCRIM vehicle requires an operator and a driver.

 Test wheels are mounted mid-vehicle, in both the nearside and offside wheel paths, at an angle of 20 degrees to the direction of travel.
 The test wheel, which is fitted with a smooth pneumatic tyre of standardised hardness, freely rotates and is applied to the road surface under a known load.

 A controlled flow of water wets the road surface immediately in front of the test wheel and when the vehicle moves forward, the test wheel slides in a forward direction on the wet road surface.
 The force generated by this action is related to the wet skid resistance of the road surface.